orangefist/Letify-cz/docs/database-schema.md

 - `GEOGRAPHY(POINT)`: PostGIS data type for storing geographic coordinates
 - `JSONB`: PostgreSQL binary JSON format for efficient storage of structured data
-- `vector(384)`: pgvector type for storing embedding vectors for similarity search

 ### Enums Used in Code